• Skip to main content

 Keyword: Chutney, Cilantro Chutney, green chutney, Indian Green Chutney, Mint, Mint Chutney

-Servings: 50 1 tbsp servings
+Servings: 50 1 tablespoon servings

 Calories: 13kcal